darvein/aws-notes/basic-aws-roadmap.md

 - ASG: What are Warm Pools?
 - SG: How different are Security Groups vs Network ACLs (nacl)?
 ### Networking (?)
+- Differences between private ip and public ip
+    - Difference between EIP and Auto-assigned public ip
+- How DHCP and DNS work?
+- What is an AWS Region and a Zone??
+- Network Interfaces: ENI, ENA, EFA
 ### Security (?)

 ## VPC